 Another seafood-oriented offering with a focus on sustainability, renowned fish restaurants Wright Bros are keeping their fishermen afloat by providing Londoners with Wright Brothers at Home.

 Their wholesale teams at Billingsgate fish market usually supply London’s top restaurants and chefs with a daily catch straight from local fishermen and markets in Devon, Cornwall and Scotland; now, they’re bringing this to individual homes instead.
-Over the last month alone, Wright Bros has delivered over 10,000 oysters from shore to door across London, as well as perfectly cooked crab and lobster, caviar, bottarga and octopus.
+At the height of the last lockdown Wright Bros was delivering over 10,000 oysters from shore to door across London, as well as perfectly cooked crab and lobster, caviar, bottarga and octopus, so you know you can trust them if you’re planning a decadent dinner.

 Michelin-starred Trishna is delivering signature dishes from its menu — inspired by the south-west coast of India — across London from its Marylebone kitchen.

 Londoners will be able to choose from old favourites such as Keralan prawn curry, tandoori masala lamb chops and seafood biryani, as well as indulging in a choice of feast menus for special occasions.
 Fresh-as-you-like Indian mangoes or traditional gulab jamun can be ordered for pudding, too.
-Deliveries can be made across North West London via Deliveroo and Supper.
+Deliveries can be made across North West London via Deliveroo and Supper while there’s also a range of finish-at-home signature dishes and feasting menus for those who fancy whipping up something delicious themselves.

 Bancone, Covent Garden